X-rayLaser/pytorch-handwriting-synthesis-toolkit/readme.md

 store prepared data and a name of a data provider.
 The name must match the data provider's name attributes (for example, iam for IAMonDBProvider class).
-The data provider class might have __init__ method that takes arguments (as is the case for iam provider).
+The data provider class might have __init__ method that takes arguments (as is the case with iam provider).
 If that's the case, you need to pass them in when calling the script.

 An optional parameter --max_len sets the maximum length of handwriting.